 “That’s good.
 Then you’ll be fine.
 You’d be crazy to not go.”

 Richard kept passing by her desk the rest of the afternoon like a buzzing fly she couldn’t swat away.
 She finished a phone call to a client, steeled herself, and climbed the stairs to his office.

-“Richard, I’ve been thinking about this, and since this can be classified as a business trip, I expect to be paid my full salary while we’re away.”
+“Richard, I’ve been thinking about this, and since we can classify this as a business trip, I expect to get paid my full salary while we’re away.”